Democrat says it's time for Pelosi to go

 Rice attended the closed-door House Democratic caucus meeting on Wednesday morning but said she did not raise the issue in the session, and no other members brought up the idea of a leadership change.
 "I think that people were in shock" after hearing a report from Pelosi and the head of the House campaign arm that Democrats lost, but were doing better in contests in other GOP districts.

-Massachusetts Democratic Rep. Seth Moulton echoed Rice's complaints in an interview with CNN's Jake Tapper, this is certainly something that we have to discuss because it's clear that, I think, across the board in the Democratic Party we need new leadership.
+Massachusetts Democratic Rep. Seth Moulton echoed Rice's complaints in an interview with CNN's Jake Tapper.
+"This is certainly something that we have to discuss because it's clear that, I think, across the board in the Democratic Party we need new leadership.
 It's time for a new generation of leadership in the party."

 Asked about her colleagues urging her to step down, Pelosi waved off the question and said she would address it at her weekly press conference on Thursday.
 But pressed if she had any plans to go anywhere, she replied "no."